 2 The City of Boston Consolidated Plan 2013-2018 has limited data on Boston's elderly population and almost no data on the city's non-elderly disabled population.
 For this reason, two recent City-affiliated reports, "Housing a Changing City" and "Aging in Boston," are relied on extensively throughout this Plan for data and priorities.
-The Consolidated Plan is available at https://dnd.cityofboston.gov/#page/plans report notices greatest challenges between now and 2030."3 The report also identifies 5,739 low-income4 seniors who are not in subsidized housing as "a priority for attention and action."5 The following section details the primary justifications for this Plan.
+The Consolidated Plan is available at https://dnd.cityofboston.gov/#page/plans_report_notices.

+greatest challenges between now and 2030."3 The report also identifies 5,739 low-income4 seniors who are not in subsidized housing as "a priority for attention and action."5 In addition, the Boston City Council passed a unanimous resolution in support of this Plan on February 25, 2015.
+The following section details the primary justifications for this Plan.